 - led a workshop at a national education conference, Deeper Learning 2018, and taught teachers from around the US how to support student voices at their schools.

 - They are currently developing a series of videos to support Story Works participants in classrooms beyond Anchorage.

 Why We Do It

 Our workshops offer students and teachers a chance to receive additional support from trained volunteers while engaging in the timeless art of constructing meaning through stories–their stories.
 They also offer schools and communities a way to value, support, and listen to student voices.

 Who We Are

 Story Works student storytellers from Anchorage’s West and Dimond High Schools have also been featured on the Alaska Teen Media Institute’s youth radio show, In Other News.
-And students on the Story Works Student Advisory Team spent this spring planning (and hosting) our first ever multi-school show!
-Thanks to all of them for their work making this event a reality!

 Want to hear some of their stories?
 Listen here.